csusbdt/cse/README.md

-## Hack to Run Locally

-Github pages overrides a number of variables in _config.yml.
-In particular, it overrides the following.

-    safe: true

-Because safe mode is disabled by default, we can detect whether the site is being generated inside of Github with the following.

-    {% if safe %}

-We use this trick to preppend _/cse_ to absolute urls when running in Github pages.

-   href='{% if safe %}/cse{% endif %}/assets/css/main.css'

 ## Proxy Setup

-Requests sent to cse.csusb.edu will be proxied to github pages.
+The proxy is complicated because the site is under /cse/ on github and under / on web.cse.csusb.edu.

+Some of the URLs in the stylesheets need to be absolute to work correctly, so all absolute URLs start with /cse/.
+Consequently, when a request url starts with /cse, we just proxy it directly to github.
+But if the request url does not start with /cse/, then we need to prepend this to the url.

+Locally served content needs to be excluded from the proxy.

-The following Apache configuration code will accomplish this.
+The following Apache configuration code will accomplish these requirements.

 ~~~
 <VirtualHost *:80>